lambda-dom/trisagion/docs/readme.md

     | Success a !s
 ```

-This introduces strictness where lazyness is almost surely not needed while keeping it in where it is useful.
+This introduces strictness where laziness is almost surely not needed while keeping it in where it is useful.
 It also removes one layer of indirection in the `Success` case.

 note(s):